Namyujeong/GPT-Translate-AddOn/README.md

 TL: Tagalog
 VI: Vietnamese
 ```
-You can customize or extend this list by modifying the languageMap object in the script.

 3. Customize UI:
 - Modify the menu options in the script to fit your specific needs.
 The UI includes options to activate or deactivate the GPT Translate feature through the Google Sheets menu.